AgileRL/AgileRL/docs/trainers/index.rst

 .. note::

-    Users can find example manifests for every supported algorithm in the repository under ``configs/training/``
+    Users can find example manifests for every supported algorithm in the repository under ``configs/training/``.

 .. _local_trainer:

 LocalTrainer
 ------------

-:class:`~agilerl.training.trainer.LocalTrainer` is the primary way to run training on your own hardware.
-It resolves the manifest into concrete objects (vectorized environments, agent population, replay buffer, mutations, and tournament selection) and delegates to the algorithm-specific training loop.
+:class:`~agilerl.training.trainer.LocalTrainer` is the simplest way to run training on your own hardware.
+It resolves the manifest into concrete objects (vectorized environments, agent population, replay buffer, mutations, and tournament selection) and delegates to the algorithm-specific training loops.

 **From a manifest file (recommended):**